 Not all pastors are great singers.
 If you are one of them, then you need these microphones.
 You have two options to choose from.

-You can either use the best wireless headset for church or handheld wireless microphone.
+You can either use the best wireless headset for church or a handheld wireless microphone.

-We will agree that all wireless microphones are comfortable, convenient, and keep the stage look uncluttered.
+We will agree that all wireless microphones are comfortable, and convenient, and keep the stage look uncluttered.

 The ability to amplify and record sound using a microphone has become more relevant as churches adapt to technology.